petrasovaa/r.patch.smooth/README.md

 Image A shows result with value 3 and B with value 9.

+Option <b>blend_mask</b> (experimental) can be used to specify which edges of the input_a DEM should be excluded from the blending.
+This is useful when DEMs A and B have identical edges (on the coast, for example) and we want to preserve only A (not blend it with B along the coast).
+The <b>blend_mask</b> raster can be created by digitizing area approximately around the excluded edges, so that the edge of DEM A is inside the areas and the rest are NULLs.
+This option requires more testing.

 ## Installation
 Module r.patch.smooth must be run from GRASS GIS 7 environment.
 Within GRASS session, run in command line: